wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>66.
 Tome of Grief</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Black velvet bound by two human teeth tied on a rope.*
-- When you attract a follower, it a Ghoul on top of its other characteristics.
+- When you attract a follower, it is a Ghoul on top of its other characteristics.
 - Each time you study this book, you make a magical candle with a hair or nail from somebody.
 The candle burns until this person dies.
 You can target this person with your spells through the candle.
 - Roll 1D4, you gain the following spell: 1.
 [Danse Macabre](/2020/11/13/danse-macabre/), 2.
 [Ectoplasmogenesis](/2020/11/13/ectoplasmogenesis/), 3.
 [Wail of Grief](/2020/11/13/wail-of-grief/), 4.
 [Watching Heads](/2020/11/13/watching-heads/)
 ###### *From Archons March On's [Necromancer](https://archonsmarchon.blogspot.com/2021/06/glog-class-necromancer-wizard.html)!*